-To ensure you keep everything you’re entitled to by law, and realize the most in savings on your taxes, take a moment to examine these five tax tips for property sellers in Southern California.
+To ensure you keep everything you’re entitled to by law, and realize the most in savings on your taxes, take a moment to examine these five tax tips for property sellers in Greater Los Angeles.

 Tax-Deferred or Tax-Free Investments

 Our first tax tip for sellers in Greater Los Angeles is special savings accounts for real estate investors.
 These accounts help you save money when you sell.
 As a result, you may defer the taxes or have zero tax liability.
 These individual retirement accounts or IRAs include 1031 exchanges, health savings accounts, Solo 401k, and self-directed IRA accounts.
 So while there are plenty of rules and regulations, you can grow your real estate investment portfolio while enjoying more of the returns on your investments.

 When you sell an investment and make a profit, this is known as capital gains, which brings us to our next tax tip for property sellers in Greater Los Angeles.
 Using the exemption for capital gains, you could pay no gains tax on the sale.
 The amount of capital gains on the property is dependent on the time you’ve owned the property and your filing status.
 Current law requires living in the property as the owner two of the last five years and have owned the property 24 months to realize savings in taxes.
 You can use the exemption once every two years.
 There are limits on these exemptions.
 You must stay on top of current laws and work with a professional to avoid errors and realize the best savings.